IVF Cycle Tracker

 • Day before retrieval: two tasks appear:

-• "Stop using scented products today (both partners)" — harmful to eggs and sperm.
+• "Stop using scented products today (both partners)" — harmful to eggs and sperm, applies through retrieval day.

 • "Nothing to eat or drink after midnight" — you may brush your teeth in the morning.

-• On retrieval day: a "★ EGG RETRIEVAL DAY" task appears with key reminders: weigh yourself, bring water bottle, need a driver, no driving for 24 hours.
+• "★ EGG RETRIEVAL DAY — arrive at 9:40 AM" with key reminders: weigh yourself, no scented products, no breakfast, bring water bottle, ~1 hour stay after, driver needed, no driving for 24 hours.

 CALENDAR PAGE — same rules, applied to every date